 close of the age" (Matthew 28:19f).

 Trainees learn how to give authentic witness of a life lived in the world according to the Gospel and to proclaim explicitly, with

 humility and under the power of the Holy Spirit, that salvation is in Jesus Christ.
-It is encouraged that you find someone to
+It is REQUIRED that you find someone to partner with in

 What The ACTS II Evangelization Training Will Accomplish

 The training is primarily concerned with forming disciples, evangelizers, for Jesus Christ; disciples who are rooted in Jesus; persons who

 so love Jesus that their greatest desire is to bring others into a personal relationship with Jesus so that they, too, might love him deeply.